 There is no state without citizens – people who live in the political community of the state, create and change it with their contributions every day.
 Every active citizen is a creator of his/her state.
-The exposition helps understand how the concept of citizenship has been changing and what it takes to be a citizen today.
+The exposition helps to understand how the concept of citizenship has been changing and what it takes to be a citizen today.

 Wishing to be an active participant in the life of the state, the citizen must know his/her rights and never forget his/her obligations.
 We are born as members of the community and acquire citizenship which translates into certain rights.
 We do matter in how they are fostered and exercised.

 You will find possible forms of active citizenship described and several exemplifying cases from the recent past of Lithuania in the exposition.
 We must never tire of active engagement and seek for change if we want to improve the life of our fellow citizens.
 It was due to such citizens in Lithuanian history that we can enjoy freedom now.

 For a state to exist, citizens have to consider themselves members of the state community, support their homeland’s sovereignty aspirations and agree on the rules of coexistence.
 The constitution enshrines a co-citizenship agreement on the principles applied to the life in a state.
 Each day, state-level discussions take place on how to reconcile our different interests and achieve the best possible results together under the guidance of the Constitution.